bonvtt123/WBAN-testing/README.md

 2. in the termial type:
 `py sever.py`
 ### Set up Fitbit Environment (JavaScript):
-Read about set up your environment at: https://dev.fitbit.com/getting-started/
+Read about setting up your environment at: https://dev.fitbit.com/getting-started/

 **Important:**